 Refer below to learn how this can be done:

-- On the Deal fields page, click to create a custom field with the title “Lost to competition”.
+Click to create a custom field with the title “Lost to competition”.

 - A controlling field can have multiple dependent fields.